zushu/justagame/README.md

 ## Multiplayer Level Implementation Notes

 In the multiplayer level, two players attack the same alien.
 When a player finishes the first four levels, they wait for a matching player who also finished the first four levels to join them and the final level starts.
-In order to play the multiplayer level, the user should run the following commands alongside with server and client programs to start the game.
+In order to play the multiplayer level, the user should run the following commands alongside with server and client programs **before starting the game**.

 ### Run Commands